exercism/java/POLICIES.md

 > The exception to this is if the tests are split into several test classes where each test class tests different functionality.
 In that case each class should be named `SomeClassNameFunctionalityTest` where `Functionality` is the name of the functionality to be tested in that class.
 See the [clock exercise](https://github.com/exercism/java/tree/master/exercises/clock) as an example.

 References: [[1](https://github.com/exercism/java/issues/697)]

+### Add hint for the first exercises without starter implementation

+> According to the starter implementation policy, any exercise with difficulty 4 or lower should have starter implementation.
+> Any exercise with difficulty 5 or above will have no starter implementation (unless its signature is very complicated).
+> This could be confusing to users when tackling their first exercise with difficulty 5 when they are used to starter implementation being provided.

+> Therefore a hints.md file should be added to the .meta directory for every exercise with difficulty 5.
+> This file should explain what they need to do when there is no starter implementation.
+> The files should all be the same so you can copy it from any other exercise with difficulty 5, e.g. [flatten-array](https://github.com/exercism/java/tree/master/exercises/flatten-array/.meta/hints.md).

+> We add the file to every exercise with difficulty 5 because the structure of the track means that we don't know which exercise will be the first one without starter implementation that a user will be faced with.